 This is the joke of the episode!
 Homer’s traditional boss, Mr. Burns, is terrible.
 Yet, Mr. Burns provides a valuable service to Springfield.

 Hank Scorpio is a leader who inspires people.
-We don’t know if he is transparent about the goal of Project Arcturus with his employees.
+We don’t know if he shares the roadmap of Project Arcturus with his employees.
+The only detail we have is when Hank asks for Homer’s estimate on his portion of the project.
 Based on the evidence of the episode, Hank is not honest about his mission to rule the East Coast.